 Here’s a great Globe & Mail article called, “Bank Regulator Proposes Tougher Mortgage Rules” as well as the CBC’s take on the amendment: “Bank Regulator Raises Mortgage Stress Test Level, Making It Harder To Qualify For A Home Loan”

-Massaging the stress test in this way could have a significant impact on multiple markets - especially in Toronto - as Mortgage Jake explains below!
+Massaging the stress test in this way could have a significant impact on multiple markets – particularly in Toronto!
+An interview with Jake Abramowicz explains below!

 “The STRESS-TEST measure which was introduced in 2016 was designed as a buffer to offset against rising interest rates (LOL).
 The opposite happened with the pandemic (yay?).
 It has caused house prices to go bananas and was never really in sync with reality.